 - Operator presence is detected when either OPC lever is in the operating position. - The blade control switch (PTO) is pulled on.

-The safety interlock system is designed to stop the mower blades if you release either OPC lever while the PTO switch is in the engage position.
+The safety interlock system is designed to stop the mower blades if you release both OPC levers while the PTO switch is in the engage position.

 Checking the Safety Interlock System